-British Taxpayers Association Ltd (British Taxpayers) is a data controller within the meaning of the GDPR and we process personal data.
+Wilfred T Fry Ltd, Harris Stewart and British Taxpayers Association are joint data controllers within the meaning of the UK GDPR and all process personal data.
 The firm’s contact details are as follows:

 We may amend this privacy notice from time to time.
 If we do so, we will supply you with and/or otherwise make available to you a copy of the amended privacy notice.